Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Implementation and Accuracy Verification

 \section{Implementation and Accuracy Verification}

-The algorithm outlined in Section~2 has been implemented as a Fortran module that supports double- and quad-precision arithmetic.
+The algorithm outlined in Section~\ref{sec:algorithm} has been implemented as a \texttt{Fortran} module that supports double- and quad-precision arithmetic.
 The precision level is controlled by an integer parameter, \texttt{rk}, which specifies the real kind for both the main module and the driver code.
 This parameter is defined in a subsidiary module, \texttt{set\_rk}.

-To verify accuracy and benchmark the efficiency of the present algorithm for computing the modified Bessel functions of the first kind, we conducted a detailed comparison against Algorithm~644, a widely recognized Fortran implementation operating in double-precision arithmetic.
-To the best of the authors' knowledge, no existing free/open-source implementation of complex-argument Bessel functions (in Fortran or other compiled languages) is specifically designed for quad-precision arithmetic (as opposed to libraries in arbitrary precision arithmetic).
+To verify the accuracy and benchmark the efficiency of the present algorithm for computing the modified Bessel functions of the first kind, we conducted a detailed comparison with Algorithm~644, a widely recognized \texttt{Fortran} implementation operating in double-precision arithmetic.
+To the best of the authors' knowledge, general-purpose quad-precision implementations of \textit{modified} Bessel functions of complex argument in compiled languages remain scarce, with many existing approaches relying on comparatively slow arbitrary-precision libraries.

-For accuracy assessment, high-precision reference data were generated using Maple's arbitrary-precision implementation, additionally cross-checked with the arbitrary-precision mpmath library~\cite{mpmath}, ensuring a reliable basis for error evaluation.
-The relative errors between the computed values from both algorithms and the Maple-generated reference values were analyzed over a broad range of parameters, encompassing both small and large orders and arguments.
+For accuracy assessment, high-precision reference data were generated using \texttt{Maple}'s arbitrary-precision calculations, additionally cross-checked with the arbitrary-precision mpmath library~\cite{mpmath}, ensuring a reliable basis for error evaluation.
+The relative errors between the computed values from both algorithms and the \texttt{Maple}-generated reference values were analyzed over a broad range of parameters, encompassing both small and large orders and arguments.
 This comprehensive evaluation confirms the robustness of the present algorithm under practical conditions.
 Additionally, the performance comparison with Algorithm~644 highlights the superior efficiency of the proposed algorithm and its implementation.